YoshidomeGroup-Hydration/porous-diffusioin-isomap/README.md

 ├── demo/
 │   ├── run_codes.sh          # Master script that executes the workflow
 │   ├── code_Isomap.py        # Computes the Isomap embedding.
-Loads model.pkl and a test map, then performs the transform │   ├── code_pred.py          # Finds the nearest training structure and predicts Dpred │   ├── helpers.py            # Helper functions and utilities
+Loads model.pkl and a test map, then performs the transform │   ├── code_pred.py          # Finds the nearest training map and predicts D_pred
+│   ├── helpers.py            # Helper functions and utilities
 │   │
 │   ├── model/